Shuraken007/browser_scripts/README.md

 Json config with replacements should be store at any web source.
 [https://github.com/], [https://www.npoint.io/], find your source

+## Install
+Just copy replacement.js to Tampermonkey / Userscripts.
+Change url to your config.

 ## config format:
 config must be loaded on script start `load_config("https://some_source/my_config.json")`